paddy3696/NN_from_scratch/README.md

 ```

 - #### Wandb configuration
-Wandb sweep requires to define a sweep configuaration with hyper-parameters in a dictionary type.
-The following code snippet is an example of defining the sweep configuration:
+Wandb is a tool that is used for tuning the hyper-parameter.
+The wandb sweep requires to define a sweep configuaration with hyper-parameters in a dictionary type.
+The following code snippet is an example of defining the wandb sweep configuration:
 ```python
 sweep_config = {
     'method': 'bayes', #grid, random